mushakushi/nextjs-portfolio/README.md

 >
 > https://docs.aws.amazon.com/amplify/latest/userguide/ssr-Amplify-support.html.

+_Please use Next.js 13.0 - 13.5.
+Right now Next.js 14 and higher is not supported by AWS.
+It requires Node ^18.17.
 In you Build Settings, make sure you are using node version ^18.17.
-You can do this by going to Build Settings > Edit Build image settings > Live Package updates
+You can do this by going to Build Settings > Edit Build image settings > Live Package updates.
+However, GLIBC_2.27 is required and not currently available for AWS, and this is, most likely, one of many issues._

 ## ❓ Miscellaneous